GermanBrainRot/Project-Galileo/README.md

 ---

-Notice how this also gives us a new approach to optics: rather than creating a quantitative representation of the universe, then picking a coordinate system and impose some further math onto the universe, this new approach is rooted in the spirit of phenomenology.
-And this [*Phenomenology of Spirit*](https://files.libcom.org/files/Georg%20Wilhelm%20Friedrich%20Hegel%20-%20The%20Phenomenology%20of%20Spirit%20(Michael%20Inwood%20Translation).pdf) makes our point of view a more natural inhabitant of the universe that does not need to be told how to engage with it.

-Yes: you *will* still need models like, for example, a pinhole camera.
-But at least, this is now a physical object in the universe like any other.

 Just to give some further hints on how to make this more formal for technically more trained folks: This looks very much like some kind of “Quantum Bayesian” apparatus, except that the knowledge of the past we can encode in the wave function is naturally limited by its degrees of freedom, making each entangled set of becomables into the long hypothesized Quantum Cellular Automaton.
 The formalists who proposed this idea were, however, committed to superdeterminism - and that's not how my picture (which I believe to be more correct) works.

 Here's the thing: I don't think the math to make this *fully* formal even exists yet.
 This is why I refer to my whole idea as a "Galilean" moment (named after Galilean relativity) of Quantum Mechanics rather than a "Newtonian" moment.
+We basically have to build a new mathematical discipline here, and that is out of scope for this contribution.

 But to give some more details on how I *think* it might work is that we can pick an "observer" (=stable set of becomables evolving together) and just keep conditioning our subjective wave function of everything else on interaction records as we encounter them, *while* accounting for our own causal impact by another wave function and set of observables about which we can only "speculate" via (Quantum) Bayesian conditioning.